ablab/orf-search/README.md

 # ORFs search in assembly graphs

-Pipeline for generating potential ORFs (Open Reading Frames) from assembly graphs.
+Pipeline for generating potential gene sequences, ORFs (Open Reading Frames), from assembly graphs.
+Our pipeline incorporates the power of two graph alignment tools (PathRacer and SPAligner) and uses their output as initial anchors to search for full gene sequences in assembly graphs.

 ## Installation